 - To ensure the effective activation of ambulance redirection, it is essential for each extended APOD to be accurately and rapidly confirmed.
-Extended APODs and EMS personnel impacted by APODs must coordinate as outlined below.
-Coordination between ambulance agency supervisors should occur to ensure minimal disruption to EMS system response and transporting agencies. - a.
+Extended APODs and EMS personnel impacted by APODs must coordinate as outlined below. - a.
 Confirmation Phase: - i.
-Ambulance personnel shall notify their supervisor at the beginning of extended APOD. - Once notified, the on-duty supervisor will contact the ED charge nurse to confirm if a true APOD exists; and if so, when would be the projected transfer of patient care. - iii.
-When available, an EMS supervisor should respond to the hospital ED. - b.
-Activation Phase - i.
-Ambulance redirection will activate when one (1) ambulance is on extended APOD.
+Ambulance personnel shall notify their communications center at the beginning of extended APOD. - ii.
+Once notified, the communications supervisor will contact the ED charge nurse to confirm if a true APOD exists; and if so, when would be the projected transfer of patient care. - iii.
+If available, an EMS supervisor should respond to the hospital ED. - b.
+Activation Phase

-- ii.
-The ambulance provider supervisor is required to: - a) Utilize the ReddiNet Diversion Status board to place the hospital ED on "Redirect" - b) Repeat the ReddiNet notification every 30 minutes until extended APODs no longer exist. - c) Immediate notification of the EMS system should occur using ReddiNet. - c.
-Cancellation Phase: - i.
-Ambulance redirection will cancel when the extended APOD no longer exists. - ii.
+- i.
+Ambulance redirection will activate when one (1) ambulance is on extended APOD. - ii.
+The ambulance provider communications supervisor is required to: - a) Utilize the ReddiNet Diversion Status board to place the hospital ED on "Redirect" - b) Repeat the ReddiNet notification every 30 minutes until extended APODs no longer exist. - c) Immediate notification of the EMS system should occur using ReddiNet.

+c.
+Cancellation Phase:

+- Ambulance redirection will cancel when the extended APOD no longer exists. - ii.
 Ambulance personnel shall notify their communications center at the end of extended APOD. - iii.
-The ambulance provider supervisor is required to utilize the ReddiNet Diversion Status board to place the hospital ED on "Open".
+The ambulance provider communications supervisor is required to utilize the ReddiNet Diversion Status board to place the hospital ED on "Open.